 "A sensational smile is a valuable asset, especially for those of us who meet new people every day.
 It is a lot more than just having straight white teeth - your gums and the smell of your mouth are important too.
 A healthy smile is a beautiful smile and that fills everyone you smile at with confidence."

 What makes a healthy smile?

-A healthy smile is one where there is no decay of the teeth, no bleeding from the gums and minimal unpleasant odour.
+A healthy smile is one where there is no tooth decay, no bleeding from the gums and minimal unpleasant odour.
 Often when a dentist looks in your mouth, they are looking for bleeding - an early sign of stagnant bacteria in the mouth which is not being regularly cleaned.
-Unlike the rest of your body, when your gums bleed, that is an indication that you need to give that area extra attention instead of leaving it alone.
-Gums are really tenacious and do not bleed easily.
+Unlike the rest of your body, when your gums bleed, that is an indication of poor hygiene and that you need to give the bleeding areas extra attention instead of leaving it alone.
+Gums are really tenacious - you can bash them and prod them and if they are healthy, they will not bleed easily.

 What do healthy gums look like?

 Healthy gums don't bleed, they are pink and firm.
 When gums bleed that is an early sign of gum disease (to find out more about that click here).
 In order to have healthy gums, it is important to clean the spaces between your teeth as well as brushing your teeth.
 You should do this once a day, ideally at night.
 Have a look at the videos below which demonstrate how to floss and use TePe brushes.
 Floss should be used once and then thrown away.
 You can use each TePe brush for a few days and then throw it away when it starts to look horrible or loses its shape.